Published 2014-03-10.

 Variants of fill are defined for 1-dimensional data through 5-dimensional data.

-to retrieve the elements of a PriorityQueue
+This example uses fill to retrieve the elements of a PriorityQueue and sort them in ascending order.

 scala> val q = PriorityQueue(1289, 12, 123, 894, 1)(Ordering.Int.reverse) q: scala.collection.mutable.PriorityQueue[Int] = PriorityQueue(1, 12, 123, 894, 1289)